How to Make Easy DIY Tin Can Planters — Step-by-Step Guide

 Tips & Troubleshooting

 • 1If your tin cans have any rust spots, you can lightly sand them down before painting or use a rust-inhibiting primer.
+This will prevent the rust from bleeding through your paint and ensure a smoother, more durable finish.

 • 3For a more rustic look, leave some of the original can texture visible or use textured paints.
+You can also distress the paint by lightly sanding areas after it has dried to reveal the metal underneath, giving it a vintage feel.

 • 5These planters are best for indoor use or in sheltered outdoor areas as prolonged exposure to rain can affect the paint over time.
+If using outdoors, consider applying multiple coats of sealant for added protection against the elements.

 Related Activities You Might Enjoy